jracelis-hub/my-learning-notes/cpp/README.md

 - Deques - double-ended queue that allows fast insertion and deletion at both ends
 	- `std::deque<T type>`
 	- `#include <deque>`
-- Lists - double linked list that aloows fast insertion and deletion from anywhere in the list, not random access O(n)
+- Lists - double linked list that allows fast insertion and deletion from anywhere in the list, not random access O(n)
 	- `std::list<T type>`
 	- `#include <list>`